sgmurphy/wordpress-plugins/yith-woocommerce-ajax-search/readme.txt

 6. Shortcode configuration - search results tab

 == Changelog ==
+= 2.0.2 - Released on 24 January 2024 =
+* Fix: Product price was not displayed with tax and in the correct format.
+* Fix: Shortcode option was not being saved.
+* Fix: Products in draft status were being displayed in search results.

 = 2.0.1 - Released on 15 January 2024 =
 * Update: YITH plugin framework
 * Fix: Fuzzy search strings only on products